phoebewang59/reddit_sentiment_network/README.md

 ## Overview
 Using a cleaned dataset of Reddit submissions, comments, and replies, this project:

-- Computes sentiment scores for each message using the `sentimentr`
+- Computes sentiment scores for each message using `sentimentr`
 - Constructs directed reply networks using `igraph`
 - Identifies key structural patterns such as hubs, chains, and local clusters
 - Examines **triad sentiment flow** (increasing, decreasing, mixed)